-The penis contains many nerve endings, and it is usually very sensitive.
-Numbness can occur when a person sits in a certain position for a long time.
+A person may experience numbness or tingling in their penis when sitting in a certain position for a long time.
 It can also result from low testosterone levels, another health issue, or an injury.
+Various steps can help a person get sensation back.

 People should see their doctor if their penis or testicles have become numb for no apparent reason.